JdeRobot/RL-Studio/_pages/install.md

 bash setup_noetic.bash
 ```

-The installation downloads the CustomRobots repository into the above directory, as follows:
+The installation downloads the [JdeRobot/CustomRobots](JdeRobot/CustomRobots) repository into the above directory, as follows:

 ```bash
 CustomRobots/